 Strategic tax analysis for Israeli company owners (baalei shlita) comparing salary, dividends, shareholder loans, and management fees as profit extraction methods.
 Calculates total tax burden across methods, identifies optimal strategy based on assessment amount and company structure, and verifies compliance with Israeli Tax Authority rules.
 Use when you need to pay a personal tax assessment from company funds, compare dividend vs salary, analyze shareholder loan tax implications under Section 3(tet), or plan profit extraction as a controlling shareholder.
 Prevents costly extraction mistakes by analyzing withholding, Bituach Leumi, surtax, and corporate tax interactions.
 Do NOT use for VAT reporting (use israeli-vat-reporting), payroll processing (use israeli-payroll-calculator), annual tax return filing (use israeli-tax-returns), or crypto tax (use israeli-crypto-tax-reporter).

-Trust score 88/100 (Trusted) · 2 GitHub contributors · MIT license
+Trust score 99/100 (Verified) · 97+ installs · 2 GitHub contributors · MIT license

 Israeli company owners (baalei shlita) face a critical decision whenever they need to extract profits or pay personal tax obligations: should they take a salary, distribute a dividend, use a shareholder loan, or pay management fees?
 Each method carries different tax rates, Bituach Leumi implications, and compliance requirements.
 Getting it wrong can cost tens of thousands of shekels in unnecessary tax, or worse, trigger Tax Authority scrutiny.

-npx skills-il add skills-il/tax-and-finance --skill israeli-corporate-tax-strategy -a claude-codeI have an Israeli Ltd company with 500,000 NIS profit.
+npx skills-il add skills-il/tax-and-finance@v1.0.1-israeli-corporate-tax-strategy --skill israeli-corporate-tax-strategy -a claude-codeI have an Israeli Ltd company with 500,000 NIS profit.
 I'm the sole controlling shareholder drawing 15,000 NIS monthly salary.
 What's the most tax-efficient way to extract the profits?

 I received a 200,000 NIS tax assessment due in 30 days.
 I want to pay it from my company funds.
 Should I take a shareholder loan or distribute a dividend?